Boumlik-Brahim/Inception/README.md

 Docker Hub is a software-as-a-service tool that enables users to publish and share container-based applications through a common library.

 - Docker Network

+A Docker network is a virtual network that allows containers to communicate with each other and with the host.
+It allows containers to be isolated from the host network, while still being able to communicate with other containers and the host.There are several types of networks that can be created in Docker:

+1. Bridge: This is the default network type and is created automatically when Docker is installed.
+It allows containers to communicate with each other and with the host.

+2. Host: This network type allows a container to share the host's network namespace.
+This means that the container will have the same IP address as the host and can communicate directly with the host's network.

+3. None: This network type provides no network connectivity to a container.

+4. Overlay: This network type allows containers to communicate across multiple Docker hosts.
+It is used to connect multiple swarm services together.

+5. Macvlan: This network type allows a container to have a unique MAC address on the host network.
+It allows containers to be directly connected to the host network, bypassing the host's network stack.

 - Docker Volume

+A Docker volume is a way to store data outside of a container's filesystem.
+This allows data to persist even if the container is deleted or recreated, and also allows data to be shared between multiple containers.When a container is created, its filesystem is ephemeral, meaning that any changes made to the filesystem will be lost when the container is deleted.
+By using volumes, data can be stored in a separate location that is not affected by the lifecycle of the container.

+Docker volumes can be of different types:

+1. Bind Mounts: Allows you to mount a file or directory on the host machine to a container.
+2. Named Volumes: A named volume is a specific type of volume that is managed by Docker.
+It provides an abstraction layer over the underlying storage and can be backed by different storage drivers like local, NFS, etc.
+3. Tmpfs: This allows you to mount a tmpfs filesystem, which is stored in memory and not on disk.

 - Dockerfiles